 There is no doubt that in many African countries violent conflict represents a major political and social challenge.
-Despite their differing constellations, what these conflicts have in common is poor governance and its concomitant side-effects, ranging from corruption and oppression to poor socio- economic participation and a general lack of prospects, which in turn represents a leading cause of insecurity.
-Poor governance, on the other hand, tends to be closely associated with a loss of legitimacy and authority, favouring a spiral of violence and subsequent conflicts.
-At the same time, the nature of the conflicts has changed very profoundly.
+Despite their differing constellations, what these conflicts have in common is poor governance and its concomitant side-effects, ranging from corruption and oppression, challenged legitimacies to poor socio-economic participation: Favouring a spiral of violence and subsequent conflicts.
+At the same time, the nature of the conflicts is ever-changing.
 In addition to conflicts perceived as ethno-political, or disputes over power and resource distribution, one is confronted with transnational terrorist violence combined with organised crime, diminishing resources, and climate change: factors that collectively contribute to the weakening of governmental structures.

 Point E, Rue de Fatick x Boulevard de l'Est,